Want to make your WordPress themes look well designed with better fonts and beautiful typography overall?

 Steps for Adding Google Fonts in your WordPress theme

 If you want to use these fonts let’s get started.
 With a few simple steps, you can be able to use these fonts with your WordPress themes.

-1. Go the Google Fonts Directory and choose the Font you want to use.
+1. Go to the Google Fonts Directory and choose the Font you want to use.

 (The Screenshot Below Shows some fonts)